Chapter 16.90

 (5) Number of units purchased with intent to be used as rentals.

 The final form of the physical elements report and other documents shall be as approved by the City.
-The reports in their acceptable form shall remain on file with the Planning Department for review by any interested persons until the conclusion of the conversion process.
+The reports in their acceptable form shall remain on file with the Planning Division for review by any interested persons until the conclusion of the conversion process.
 The report shall be referenced in the subdivision report to the Planning Commission.
 (Ord.
+1614 § 4 (Exh.
+I), 2023; Ord.
 1091 § 5, 1996)

 16.90.040 Physical standards for condominium conversions.

 (A) Adequate Physical Condition.
-To achieve the purpose of this chapter, the Planning Commission shall require that all condominium conversions conform to the Palmdale Municipal Code, including the zoning ordinance, in effect at the time of tentative map approval except as otherwise provided in this chapter.
-In making the determination that the project is in conformance with the Municipal Code, the following will be required:
+To achieve the purpose of this Chapter, the Planning Commission shall require that all condominium conversions conform to the PMC, including the Zoning Ordinance, in effect at the time of tentative map approval except as otherwise provided in this Chapter.
+In making the determination that the project is in conformance with the PMC, the following will be required:

-(1) Prior to scheduling the tentative map for a public hearing, an inspection shall be conducted by the code enforcement division to determine project-wide conformance with the zoning ordinance and other applicable chapters of the Municipal Code.
+(1) Prior to scheduling the tentative map for a public hearing, an inspection shall be conducted by the code enforcement division to determine project-wide conformance with the Zoning Ordinance and other applicable chapters of the PMC.
 A report of any violations shall be included in the staff report to the Planning Commission.
 The subdivider shall be responsible for the payment of any fees related to the inspection of the project.

-(2) Prior to the approval of the final map, a physical inspection of the project site, including each individual unit, shall be made by the City of Palmdale Division of Building and Safety and Planning Department.
-Such inspection shall be made to ensure compliance with all applicable conditions of approval as specified in the tentative map and conditional use permit approval.
+(2) Prior to the approval of the final map, a physical inspection of the project site, including each individual unit, shall be made by the Division of Building and Safety and Planning Division.
+Such inspection shall be made to ensure compliance with all applicable conditions of approval as specified in the tentative map and Conditional Use Permit approval.
 All such corrections shall be made prior to the approval of the final or parcel map.
 The subdivider shall be responsible for the payment of any fees related to the inspection of the project.

 (1) Building Regulations.
 The project shall conform to the applicable standards of PMC Title 15 (Building and Construction) in effect on the date that the last building permit was issued for the subject structure or structures except as herein provided.